 The prince gave Stefan a sideways look and nodded his head sagely.

 The companions were just in sight of Kendor when sir Markwight pointed to what looked an advanced scouting party of men heading towards Kendor from the east.
-“Who's men are those I cant make out their colours.”
-They stopped while Aron got out his spyglass visibility was not good, but he could just make out their colours.
+“Who's men are those I can't make out their colours.”
+They stopped while Aron got out his spyglass visibility was not good, but he could just make out the colours.
 The prince swore under his breath and handed the spyglass to Markwight.

 “Damn, they are Mafren soldiers a scouting party the main army can’t be far behind,” Stefan exclaimed.

 Inona took a look through the spyglass then gave it back to Aron.
 "If we ride all out now we’ll get there with time to spare and warn everyone before their army arrives.”

 “Are you so sure Mafren is about to attack Kendor without provocation?”
 The seeress asked.
 Though she knew there could be no other explanation; she still held on to the slim chance that they may be wrong.